 For more information on Blackout, Dissertations for Good and Green Week, please see the resources section.

-In addition to this the Student Union has been directly involved with the development of the university’s ‘Climate Change’ curriculum and has been working with the University on the Responsible Futures initiative; an instutuion award that ensures education for sustainble future is embeded in curriculum and culture.
-The student union feels that the initiative is an invaluable mechanism for the university and its staff, to ensure that the there is a true understanding of environmental issues and sustainability with our student members.
+In addition to this the Student Union has been directly involved with the development of the university’s ‘Climate Change’ curriculum and has been working with the University on the Responsible Futures initiative; an institution award that ensures education for sustainable future is embedded in curriculum and culture.
+The student union feels that the initiative is an invaluable mechanism for the university and its staff, to ensure that there is a true understanding of environmental issues and sustainability with our student members.

 For more information on the Union & University’s plans on ‘Responsible Futures’, please see the resources section.

 The Union also continues to work closely with the university and its Environment & Estates team, to ensure that our student’s ideas and voices are heard with respect to the Environmental impact that the university has upon the planet.